romene/Naturaily-netlify/_posts/2016-12-05-6-books-every-beginner-developer-needs-to-read.md

 ---
 title: 6 books every beginner developer needs to read
-tags:
-- Reading
-- Frontend development
-- Ruby on Rails development
+description: >-
+  When you're a newbie in the world of software development, where can you find good sources?
+Check out the best books to start your journey with programming!
+slug: books-for-beginner-developers
+date: '2016-12-05 10:38:01 +0000'
 category: Startups
-date: '2016-12-05 10:38:01 +0000'
 author: Marcin Sulikowski
+avatar: /assets/images/marcin.jpg
 image: /assets/images/recommended-books.jpg
-position: Chief Executive Officer
-avatar: /assets/images/marcin.jpg
+text-preview: >-
-text-preview: When you're a newbie in the complex code world and crave for knowledge, good resources are key to success.
+  When you're a newbie in the complex code world and crave for knowledge, good resources are key to success.
 Blogs, forums, dev meetings - where to start?
   All of these options are worth trying but there are also those old-fashioned artefacts called books which could be very helpful.
 Here is a special list created by our team members.
 Check out what to read at the beginning of your coding journey...
+tags:
+  - Reading
+  - Frontend development
+  - Ruby on Rails development
 ---